Do Go On - 532 - Dashcon Failure

 We're welcome to Nightvale all of a sudden.

-I've never heard, to be honest, I've never heard it before, but I assume it's something like,
+I've never heard, to be honest, I've never heard it before

-Welcome to Night Bay
+Welcome to Dive Bay.

-Yes, I am the host of the show
+Yes, I am the host of the show.

-And I reckon we could play our way through it
+And I reckon we could play our way through it.

 Should we do it now?